MarcoGugli/progetto-01/README.md

 Variables: camelCase
 Files and Folder: kebab-case

-## Approach To Solution
+## Approach to Solution
 ***

-### Data management
+### <u>Data Management</u>
 Under the folder /script you will find several .js files.
 Here I'll explain how each of them works and what kind of data they hold.
-<li> "errors.js" holds all the possible errors the code could generate, depending on which variables the user inserts.
+- "errors.js" holds all the possible errors the code could generate, depending on which variables the user inserts.
 Each of these errors will output a message on the console.
-<li> "function.js" holds all the functions we have created and used in this project.
+- "function.js" holds all the functions we have created and used in this project.
-<li> "variable.js" holds and objects that stores all the variables that can be customised by the user.
+- "variable.js" holds and objects that stores all the variables that can be customised by the user.
-<li> "main.js" holds all the variables, errors and functions, linked or imported from the other files.
+- "main.js" holds all the variables, errors and functions, linked or imported from the other files.
+## Approach To Solution

-### Testing
+### <u>Testing</u>
 We have tested the code on Chrome, Opera, Edge, Firefox and Safari, and it's fully functional.
 The Windows emojis added to the code are seamlessly translated to the MacOS.

-### Functions
+### <u>Functions</u>
 Here you'll find a detailed explanation to every function we have created.
 <br> <br>

 ```javascript
 function padNum(){
     let accepted=false;